 SetSPN -s HTTP/SSRS.sample.local SAMPLE\SSRSsvc$

-SetSPN -s HTTP/SSRS SAMPLE\SSRSsvc$The Power BI must be authorized for Kerberos constrained delegation: if SSRSsvc user is a standard one, this could be done also through the user properties in the Active Directory Users & Computers GUI.
-If this service user is a group managed service account, this is not possible!
+SetSPN -s HTTP/SSRS SAMPLE\SSRSsvc$The Power BI must be authorized for Kerberos constrained delegation: If the SSRSsvc user is a standard one, this also can be done through the user properties in the Active Directory Users & Computers GUI.
+If instead this service user is a group managed service account, note that this is not possible!

-Let’s delegate it using the PowerShell which always works in both cases.
+Let’s delegate it using PowerShell, which will work in both cases.

 From a PowerShell admin window: